planetfederal/workshops/workshops/suiteintro/doc/source/postgis/spatialindexes.rst

 Vacuuming is so critical for the efficient running of the database that PostgreSQL provides an "auto-vacuum" option.

 Enabled by default, running the auto-vacuum command both vacuums (recovers space) and analyzes (updates statistics) on your tables at sensible intervals determined by the level of activity.
-While this is essential for highly transactional databases, it is not advisable to wait for an autovacuum run after adding indexes or bulk-loading data.
+While this is essential for highly transactional databases, it is not advisable to wait for an auto-vacuum run after adding indexes or bulk-loading data.
 If a large batch update is performed, you should manually run ``VACUUM``.

 Vacuuming and analyzing the database can be performed separately as needed.
 Issuing ``VACUUM`` command will not update the database statistics; likewise issuing an ``ANALYZE`` command will not recover unused table rows.
 Both commands can be run against the entire database, a single table, or a single column.